javerinetan/Visual-Analytics-Project/README.md

 📝 Sub Hypothesis

-- Damian :Saftey (Singapore is a very safe country)
+- Damian :Safety (Singapore is a very safe country)
 - Natelie : Education (Singapore has a good education system)
 - Amber: Healthcare (Singapore has a good healthcare system)
 - Javerine: Housing (Singapore has a good housing infrastructure)